newhuo-tech/trade-docs/source/index.html.md

 ## Credit Users Submit for Clearing

 Clearing of multiple orders submitted by a user in one single time is suported.
-The orders may also be partially cleared, i.e. one order a time. <BR>1) If multiple orders need to be cleared: leave amount blank<br>
+The orders may also be partially cleared, i.e. one order a time. <BR>1) If multiple orders need to be cleared: leave amount null<br>
 2) Or select individual order for partial clearing
 ### HTTP Request